markvideon/markvideon/README.md

 - [Flutter](https://flutter.dev/) and game development are my professional interests.
-- Most of my time is currently allocated to work-for-hire projects, building software on behalf of governments and businesses at every scale, for mobile, desktop, and the web.
+- Most of my time is currently allocated to working on a rebuild of the #1 travel app on the App Store in Australia, [WikiCamps](https://apps.apple.com/au/app/wikicamps-australia/id505365608).
-- I’m helping students master C++ at the University of South Australia.
 - I am an organiser for [GDG Adelaide](https://gdg.community.dev/gdg-adelaide/).

 <!--